reboot-dev/reboot-boutique/README.md

 Run the Resemble `protoc` plugin to generate Resemble code based on the protobuf definitions for the application:

+TODO TODO is this actually necessary? or will `rsm dev` take care of it?

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=./readme_test.sh&lines=56-56) -->
 <!-- The below code snippet is automatically added from ./readme_test.sh -->